troychaplin/superhero-api/README.md

 # SuperHero API

+Project has been deployed and can be viewed at https://dev.troychaplin.ca/heroes

 ## Getting Started

 To get started open a terminal window and navigate to where you want to place a copy of the project and run the commands below.
 Once completed the project will automatically launch in your default browser.